TIPS + TOOLS

-We’ll start with the what.
 Asbestos is a naturally occurring mineral that was previously appreciated for its versatility, heat resistance, tensile strength and insulating properties.
-There are 6 different types of asbestos, and while all were previously used for a variety of purposes, in 1987 it was declared a human carcinogen by the World Health Organization and is now banned in over 50 countries.
+There are six types of asbestos, and while all were used for a variety of purposes, in 1987 it was declared a human carcinogen by the World Health Organization and is now banned in over 50 countries.

 Where is asbestos found?

 Asbestos was previously used in over 3,000 applications, from fire-proof vests to home and commercial construction, woven into fabric or mixed with cement.
 Thanks to its properties, it was most commonly used for insulating buildings and homes against cold weather and noise, as well as for fireproofing.